JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Formal Verification

 * Formal verification is *proving* the invariants hold (e.g. that `rev` really reverses the list)
-* It is of only limited applicability now but will become more common through your careers
+* It is of only limited applicability in mainstream SE but will become more common through your careers
 * A simple view of what it is is the preconditions/postconditions/invariants/`asserts` above will be **verified** to always hold by a computer program.
   - Like how a compiler verifies type declarations but on a much grander scale.
-  - Goal is to do this over a full, not partial, spec. (which of course may be near-impossible to write)
+  - End goal is to do this over a full spec. but verification of partial spec is also good (e.g. dict being a binary tree)

 ### Specification and Abstraction

-* The better a module is specified the less the users need to know about the underlying implementration
+* The more completely a module is specified the less the users need to know about the underlying implementration
 * The built-in `Core.Map` etc modules are examples where the users need to know almost nothing about the implementation
 * Note that *documentation* of the specification in the interface is important; sometimes `Core` is weak there
 * On your own libraries you can do the same